Campaigns: reporting

 Links performance

-Here you will see a list of the links included in your campaign and the percentage of clicks on links in that specific email.
+Here you’ll see a list of the links included in your campaign and the percentage of clicks on links in that specific email.

 Top locations performance